vector4653/Re-Pacman/README.md

 - A **greedy chase algorithm** used by ghosts to move toward their goals (minimizes distance to goal at each decision step).
 - The ability to **play as a ghost** (Blinky is player-controlled by default) while Pac-Man is controlled by a greedy algorithm.
-- Improvements to Pac-Man's AIl prioritized pellet collection, BFS-based pellet search, fleeing behavior from nearby ghosts, and anti-oscillation logic.
+- Improvements to Pac-Man's Algorithm with prioritized pellet collection, BFS-based pellet search, fleeing behavior from nearby ghosts, and anti-oscillation logic.

 ---

 ## 🚀 Features

-- Greedy ghost AIl ghosts choose the direction that reduces squared distance to their goal (fast, simple chase behavior).
+- **Greedy ghost:-** AIl ghosts choose the direction that reduces squared distance to their goal (fast, simple chase behavior).
 - Playable ghost: control **Blinky** using the arrow keys and attempt to catch the AIlPac-Man before he clears the map.
-- Enhanced Pac-Man AIlwith:
+- Enhanced Pac-Man Algorithm:
   - Power pellet prioritization
   - BFS-based nearest pellet search
   - Safety-aware path selection when ghosts are nearby
   - Anti-oscillation (prevents frequent rapid reversals)
-- Standard Pac-Man features: pellets, power pellets (frighten ghosts), fruits, multi-level mazes, and lives/score tracking.
+- Standard Pac-Man features of Source Code: pellets, power pellets (frighten ghosts), fruits, multi-level mazes, and lives/score tracking.

 ---